Daniel Haarbo: Fredericia

 On 25 May 2024, the Danish 1st Division club FC Fredericia confirmed that they had signed Haarbo on a deal until June 2027.
+In his first season he helped the club getting promoted to the Danish Superliga for the first time in club history existence.

 National team

 Haarbo has played and won 4 matches for Denmark U17 national-team against Greece and France.

 Haarbo was invited to join the U17 national team campaign in 2020 UEFA Europa Under-17 championship in Moscow (Russia), but the tournament was cancelled due to COVID-19.

-Haarbo participated in the only U18 national-team gathering in 2020-21, where Germany was defeated away in Germany.
+Haarbo participated in the only U18 national-team gathering in 2020–21, where Germany was defeated away in Germany.

 In 2021–22 the national-team program was back on full steam and Haarbo played all 10 matches, with seven victories, two draws and one defeat.
 A defeat, that was played under very special and extreme conditions in Spain, and which meant that the talented year-2003 national-team missed the qualification to 2022 UEFA Europa Under-19 championship and therefore also the FIFA Under-20 World Championship.